bayupw/avx-mcna-demo/README.md

 ![Aviatrix MCNA CoPilot Topology](images/avx-mcna-demo-copilot.png "Aviatrix CoPilot Topology")

+## Prerequisites

+Please make sure you have:
+- Aviatrix Controller 6.6
+- AWS, Azure, and GCP access accounts are onboarded.

 ## Environment Variables

 To run this project, you will need to set the following environment variables